sinemtopaloglu/se445-hw1-lead-capture/README.md

 ---

+## AI Integration

+An OpenAI GPT model is used to generate a short summary of the lead message before storing the data in Google Sheets.

+---

 ## 🧠 Logic

 The system receives user input (name, email, message), processes the data, generates an AI summary, and sends it to Google Sheets using a webhook integration.